jeffteeters/nwb_indexer/README.md

 Queries are entered using the format described in the NWB Query Engine paper, except that:
 * ":" is used instead of "=", and the parentheses are not required.
-(This specifies the "parent location").
+(I call the location before the ":", the "parent location").
 * The parent location and ":" can be left off, which is the same as parent location == "*" (search entire tree).
 * String constants must always be enclosed in either single or doulble quotes.
 * Any string constant used with LIKE must have wildcards ("%" or "_") explicitly included (if no wildcards are included, the query does an exact match).